OP-DSL/OPS/doc/keyconcept.md

-# Key concepts and structure
+# Key Concepts and Structure

 An OPS application can generally be divided into two key parts: initialisation and parallel execution.
 During the initialisation phase,